AI4ScienceCommunity/AI4ScienceCommunity.github.io/neurips23/award.md

 ---
 layout: neurips23
-title: "AI for Science: Mind the Gaps"
+title: "AI for Science: From Theory to Practice"
 permalink: /neurips23/award
 ---